mrjgreen/db-sync/README.md

       --delete                               Remove rows from the target table that do not exist in the source.
   -e, --execute                              Perform the data write on non-matching blocks.
   -h, --help                                 Show this usage information.
+  -H, --hash                                 Specify the hash algorithm used to generate the comparison hash. [default: "md5"]
   -i, --ignore-columns=IGNORE-COLUMNS        Columns to ignore.
 Will not be copied or used to create the hash....
   -I, --ignore-comparison=IGNORE-COMPARISON  Columns to ignore from the hash.
 Columns will still be copied....
   -p, --password[=PASSWORD]                  The password for the specified user.
 Will be solicited on the tty if...